boalex852/Shooter-Game-Expansion/README.md

-Shooter-Game-Ex-1 test, with 3 new features:
+Shooter Game Expansion, with 3 new features:
 1. Freezing gun.
 2. Shrink gun.
 3. Weapon drop on death.